 Core Web Vitals and Google’ New Ranking Algorithm 2021

-Core Web Vitals is a page experience update.
+Core Web Vitals is part of the page experience update.
 It is the new set of metrics for Google Page Experience which is Google’s new ranking Algorithm.
 Failing to optimize Core Web Vitals drops CTR or Click-through rate.

-You must optimize the core web vitals of your websites for good SEO ranking on Google.
+You must optimize the core web vitals of your websites for a higher SEO ranking on Google Search.
 Google will factor the Core Web Vitals of your WooCommerce website to confirm its position in SERP.
 Plan action and do not lose visitors, orders, revenue and profits.

 Results of Improving Core Web Vitals

 Boost your website speed with a lower LCP score.